Moral Stories, Narratives, Anecdotes, True stories, Short Stories, Qur'an Stories, Prophet Stories Children Reading

 Momma smiled at her beautiful children.
 She was so proud of them.

 "Aren't you hungry, Momma?"
 Ahmed asked.
-He knew she had not had anything to eat or drink since dawn that morning due to Ramadan (Ramadhan) fasting.
+He knew she had not had anything to eat or drink since dawn that morning due to Ramadan fasting.

 "I'm a little bit, but that is good for me.
 Don't worry about me.
 When you're older, you will understand more and be able to fast too," she explained.
 "Would you like me to take you to the store to buy the shoes?" she asked.